EvernodeXRPL/evernode-sdk/hotpocket/tutorial-instance-sync.md

 However, even if the new node becomes a "clone", it should be noted that the existing nodes will not know about the new node and hence will not include it in their UNL.
 We should be able to see this via the new node's contract log output indicating its UNL status.

 Run the command `hpdevkit spawn`.
-This simulates a new/blank node (**node 4**) being created with only the aforementioned information and displays it's log output.
+This simulates a new/blank node (**node 4**) being created with only the aforementioned information and displays its log output.

 ```
 ...